Skip to main content

 Receive Confirmation

-After the wireless onboarding completes, leave the camera powered on and connected for 30 minutes to allow the camera to upgrade its firmware
+After completing the wireless onboarding, keep the camera powered on and connected for 30 minutes to allow it to upgrade its firmware.

 Factory Resetting the camera

-To factory reset the camera, leave the camera plugged in and press the reset button at the base of the camera for 8 seconds with a paper-clip
+To factory reset the camera, keep the camera plugged in and press the reset button at the base of the camera for 8 seconds with a paper-clip.

 • Was this article helpful?